Royal forest: Courts

 In practice, these fine distinctions were not always observed.
 In the Forest of Dean, swainmote and the court of attachment seem to have been one and the same throughout most of its history.
 As the courts of justice-seat were held less frequently, the lower courts assumed the power to fine offenders against the forest laws, according to a fixed schedule.
 The courts of justice-seat crept into disuse, and in 1817, the office of justice in eyre was abolished and its powers transferred to the First Commissioner of Woods and Forests.
 Courts of swainmote and attachment went out of existence at various dates in the different forests.
 A Court of Swainmote was re-established in the New Forest in 1877.

 History

-Since the conquest of England, the forest, chase and warren lands had been exempted from the common law and subject only to the authority of the king, but these customs had faded into obscurity by time of The Restoration.
+Since the Norman Conquest of England, the forest, chase and warren lands had been exempted from the common law and subject only to the authority of the king, but these customs had faded into obscurity by the time of The Restoration.